ucsf-wynton/wynton-website-hpc/docs/slurm/submit-jobs.md

 # Anything under here can be a bash script

-# If you used the -t option above, this same script will be run for each task,
+# If you used the --array option above, this same script will be run for each task,
-# but with $SGE_TASK_ID set to a different value each time (1-10 in this case).
+# but with $SLURM_ARRAY_JOB_ID set to a different value each time (1-10 in this case).
 # The commands below are one way to select a different input (PDB codes in
 # this example) for each task.
 Note that the bash arrays are indexed from 0,
 # while task IDs start at 1, so the first entry in the tasks array variable